 Imagine swimming in an infinity pool of natural spring water on the top of a cliff with endless views of the surrounding mountains.
-To your right is a beautiful petrified waterfall that cascades into the valley below, appearing as if it has been frozen in time.
+To your right, a beautiful petrified waterfall cascades into the valley below, appearing as if it has been frozen in time.
 This is the gorgeous scene at Hierve el Agua, Oaxaca.

 To get to Hierve el Agua from Oaxaca City, you’ll first need to go to Mitla.
 Most famous for the archeological site, Mitla is a small town 25 miles southeast of Oaxaca City.
 From Mitla, you’ll drive along an unpaved mountain road to reach Hierve el Agua.
-It takes about an hour and a half to get to Hierve el Agua from Oaxaca City.
+It takes about two hours to get to Hierve el Agua from Oaxaca City.

-Hierve el Agua is one of the most popular tours in Oaxaca but it’s also easy to get to on your own.
+Hierve el Agua is the most popular tour in Oaxaca but it’s also easy to get to on your own.
 Both options are detailed below.

 Hierve el Agua Tour